acm-ndsu/Byte-le-2025/docs/moves.rst

    :align: center

 Not all Moves can be used immediately.
-A character needs to build up the strength to use some moves by increasing their :cyan:`Special Points`. :cyan:`Special Points` can be gained and lost during a match depending on the Move that's used.
-A character can gain a maximum of five (5) :cyan:`Special Points`.
-How :cyan:`Special Points` are gained and lost is explained in :ref:`Movesets<movesets>`.
+A character needs to build up the strength to use some moves by increasing their :cyan:`Special Points`. :cyan:`Special Points` (abbreviated as ":cyan:`SP`") can be gained and lost during a match depending on the Move that's used.
+A character can gain a maximum of five (5) :cyan:`SP`.
+How :cyan:`SP` are gained and lost is explained in :ref:`Movesets<movesets>`.